learn-co-curriculum/hs-forms-study-guide/README.md

 ```
 Notice that these input tags have two important attributes: `type` and `name`.
 There are lots of choices for the `type` of input field (drop down menu, radio button, check box) but we are going to start with an open text field for this demo by setting `type="text"`.

-The other attribute in our input tags, `name`, is like a label to describe the information we are taking in.
+The other attribute, `name`, is like a label for the information we are taking in.
 It is extremely important for keeping track of what is being submitted.

 Notice we've also included an input tag with `type="submit"`.
 This is VERY important because it creates a submit button.
 Our users can't submit anything without it.